jake-87/blog/content/blog/debruijn-explanation.md

 }
 </script>

-# De Bruijn and why we use it

 ## Assumed knowledge

 At least a familiarity with the lambda calculus, including how it is evaluated.
 Some base knowledge of programming languages is also assumed.